 Nutrition Notes Evaluation of Amino Acid Imbalances in Corn and Low Protein Diets in Reducing Growth Rate and Feed Intakes in Late Finishing Pigs Facebook Twitter LinkedIn James Smith, Ph.D., Senior Technical Swine Nutritionist and Michael Edmonds, Ph.D., Vice President, Swine and Poultry Nutrition Due to the Coronavirus (COVID-19) Pandemic, numerous packing plants have been shut down for extended periods of time due to employee safety concerns.
 These closures have placed a critical strain on the pork industry as market hogs are being held in barns longer than expected.
 It is important to reduce market hog growth rate to keep hog weights below the sort loss threshold in order to keep pigs marketable as plants reopen.
 Experimental Design The following experiment was designed to compare late finishing pigs fed Corn and Low Protein (LP) diets, which contain added levels of DL- Methionine to create an amino acid imbalance, which results in pigs consuming less feed, and thus reducing growth rates.
 Four experimental diets were evaluated involving two treatments at the Kent Nutrition Group Research Farm.
 The first treatment consisted of a diet utilizing Corn along with 18 lb/ton of added DL-Methionine during Days 0-7 with the level of added DL-Methionine increased to 22 lb/ton during Days 7-13.
 The second treatment consisted of a diet utilizing Low Protein (75 lb/ton of added soybean meal added to the corn) along with 18 lb/ton of added DL-Methionine during Days 0-7 with the level being increased to 22 lb/ton during Days 7-13.
 Previous Kent research in late finishing pigs (Nutrition Note, May 6, 2020) showed dramatic reductions in growth and feed intake when finishing pigs (initial weight of 273 lb) were fed Corn and LP diets with 33 to 63 lb/ton of added DL-Methionine during the first six days on test.
 In this current trial, salt was also added to all diets at 15 lb/ton to further add some reduction in performance.
 The initial starting weight of these pigs was 287 lbs.
 Most of the pigs in this trial had previously been on diets that varied in added DL-Methionine for 21 days with these pigs being balanced and allotted across the two treatments in the current trial.
 Marketing the first load on May 29, 2020, after conducting research for 35 days past when they were originally due to be sold.
 Table 1: Experimental Diets Table 2: Performance of Late Finishing Pigs The data in Table 2 clearly show that in all three periods that pigs on LP with added DL-Methionine gained significantly more with marked improvements in feed efficiencies and cost of gains compared to those fed Corn diets with added DL-Methionine.
 It should be noted that during Days 7-13, the growth of pigs on both the Corn and LP diets with the higher levels of DL-Methionine (22 lb/ton) had lower growth rates compared to those pigs fed the diets with lower levels (18 lb/ton) of DL-Methionine during Days 0-7.
 Thus, by increasing the levels of DL-Methionine we were able to show further reductions in feed intakes by creating a higher level of amino acid imbalance.
 The cost per day ranged from $0.31 on the Corn diets to $0.37 on the LP diets.
 Bottom Line The growth rate of finishing pigs is clearly different between using Corn or LP diets with added DL-Methionine with gains of nearly 0.6 lb/ day on the Corn diets and just over 1.0 lb/day with the LP diet.
 Feed cost/lb of gains are clearly lower for pigs on the LP diets compared to those on the Corn diets, thus providing further options for producers based on the price of market hogs and the packer’s matrix on sort loss.
 Growth and feed intakes were further reduced on both the Corn and LP diets when DL-Methionine was added at 22 lb/ton (compared to 18 lb/ton) confirming the effect of this amino acid in lowering performance as the amino acid imbalance in the diet is made more severe.
 Conclusion Various diet schemes showed that using 18 to 22 lb/ton of DL-Methionine with Corn and Low Protein diets resulted in low growth rates, which can help swine producers manage their finishing hogs market weights during this unprecedented time facing the COVID-19 Pandemic.
 Acknowledgement A special thanks to Tyler Treimer, our KNG swine manager, for feeding, weighing, and helping with data collection.
-Download PDF Related Nutrition Notes Amino Acid Imbalance with Excess Methionine in Late-Finishing Pigs: Effects on Performance and Carcass Quality The outbreak of the Covid-19 Pandemic in the spring of 2020, resulted in the shutdown of numerous pork harvest facilities across the country.
-This resulted in many complications in the… Read More Supplemental Chromax ® in Grow-Finish Pigs Developing and evaluating products and feed programs to help producers raise pork more efficiently is an ongoing effort at the Kent Research Farm.
-Chromium is a trace mineral that helps… Read More Selisseo (Hydroxy-Selenomethionine): Effects on the Immune System in Swine Developing feeding strategies to help reduce the negative effects of stress on swine is an ongoing challenge.
-Stressful conditions can increase what are called reactive oxygen species (ROS) which can… Read More Want to learn more from KNG research?
+Download PDF Related Nutrition Notes Effect of NutriVantage® and/or Chromax in Grow-Finish Pigs Developing products and feed programs to help producers raise pork more efficiently to feed a growing population is an ongoing effort at the Kent Research Farm.
+NutriVantage® Nutrition Optimizer® for… Read More Supplemental Chromium Sources in Grown-Finish Pigs Developing products and feed programs, to help producers raise pork more efficiently, is an ongoing effort at the Kent Research Farm.
+Chromium is a trace mineral that helps with the… Read More Supplemental Chromax ® in Grow-Finish Pigs Developing and evaluating products and feed programs to help producers raise pork more efficiently is an ongoing effort at the Kent Research Farm.
+Chromium is a trace mineral that helps… Read More Want to learn more from KNG research?
 Give us your email address to be notified when we publish new Nutrition Notes articles.